MananKanani5/mern-setup/README.md

 # mern-setup
-This repository contains a basic MERN (MongoDB, Express.js, React.js, Node.js) setup for building full-stack web applications.
+This repository contains a basic MERN (MongoDB, Express.js, React.js, Node.js) setup for building full-stack web applications following the MVC (Model-View-Controller) architecture..
 It includes separate directories for the backend and frontend components, allowing for modular development and easy deployment.

 ## Installation